 The Frozen Brain

 We in the 21st century, we need to go fix a bunch of problems.
 Problems of the self, of the earth etc. And it’s because people in the 20th century didn’t have the willpower needed to make better decisions for the long-term.
-And one of the biggest problems of all, within Western society, is the idea that the brain is a static item.
+And one of the biggest problems of all, within Western society, is the idea that the brain is static.
+As you get older, you lose your interest in the growth mindset.
 That it cannot be improved.
 That it cannot be harnessed and it isn’t actually a muscle in the sense that the legs are muscles, the feet are muscles.
 At the core of it, the biggest issue is how do you know if you’re actually exercising all that well, right?
 You can still do 15, 20, 30 minutes of exercise and not even break a sweat.
 The question is are you actually pushing your muscles in your body to achieve objectives in an aggressive way to enhance the performance subsequently?

 The same logic applies for the brain.
 Are you actually really pushing your brain?
 Are you really focused?
 Are you really meditating properly?
 Are you really in a balanced state?
 Do you have sufficient glucose in your prefrontal cortex and do you make the best possible decisions?
 Are you healthy mentally?
 Are you healthy physically?
 You need to ask those questions because actually a lot of people just assume that they can’t improve themselves but they don’t look at the empirical evidence of whether or not they are pushing themselves to achieve those objectives.
 If you think that your performance is limited by a pre-determined IQ then you might not realize that you can push your brain to grow.

 Watch Out for Grizzlies

 One of the key understandings that has to happen to become a Willpower Science is the core concept that you need to pause and plan.